-Coffee good bad?
-Many compare it to a warm hug in the morning that simultaneously wakes you.
+Is coffee good or bad?
+In the morning, it can be that warm hug that wakes you up.
 Others simply crave the bold taste and couldn’t live without it.
 Before energy drinks, coffee was the star that woke everyone up in the morning.

 Over the last 30 years, and even far before then, coffee has been of much debate.
 Is it good for you?
 Bad for you?
 Some say your heart may just explode if you drink too much!
 Gah! …Okay, so that may be a bit dramatic, but it shows the vast range of opinions on this hot bean water that we all drink so religiously.

 So which is it?
 Let’s weigh it out, guys.
 Overall, many studies have been done on coffee and its effects on the body and brain.
 There is a ton of research done that can point out the good, the bad, and the delicious!

 Besides being the sweet, cuddly angel that wakes you up every morning, coffee has other benefits as well!